Thom Yorke: Trade and finance

+The music video for the 2007 Radiohead song "All I Need" was produced with MTV EXIT, an initiative to raise awareness of human trafficking and modern slavery.
+Yorke said he saw slavery as a "political stability issue", and that it was important for people in the west to "understand the consequences of our economic activity".

+In 2011, alongside Robert Del Naja of Massive Attack and Tim Goldsworthy of Unkle, Yorke played a secret DJ set for a group of Occupy activists in the abandoned offices of the investment bank UBS.
+In 2015, Yorke released a statement accusing the British government of "siphoning money through our tax havens for the global super rich, while now preaching that we the people must pay our taxes and suffer austerity".

-2017 Israel concert
+Israel

-In April 2017, more than 50 prominent figures, including the musicians Roger Waters and Thurston Moore, the rights activist Desmond Tutu and the filmmaker Ken Loach, signed a petition urging Radiohead to cancel an Israel performance as part of Boycott, Divestment and Sanctions, a cultural boycott of Israel.
+In April 2017, more than 50 prominent figures, including the musicians Roger Waters and Thurston Moore, the rights activist Desmond Tutu and the filmmaker Ken Loach, signed a petition urging Radiohead to cancel a performance in Tel Aviv as part of Boycott, Divestment and Sanctions, a cultural boycott of Israel.
+A week before the Tel Aviv performance, a Radiohead concert in Glasgow was attended by pro-Palestine protestors waving flags and signs.
+Yorke responded with anger on stage.

 In a Rolling Stone interview, Yorke said of the criticism: "I just can't understand why going to play a rock show or going to lecture at a university [is a problem to them] ...
 It's really upsetting that artists I respect think we are not capable of making a moral decision ourselves after all these years.
 They talk down to us and I just find it mind-boggling that they think they have the right to do that."
 Yorke said that the petitioners had not contacted him.
 This was disputed by Waters, who wrote in an open letter in Rolling Stone that he had attempted to contact Yorke several times.
-In a statement, Yorke responded: "Playing in a country isn't the same as endorsing the government.
+In a statement, Yorke responded: "We don't endorse Netanyahu any more than Trump, but we still play in America.
+Playing in a country isn't the same as endorsing the government.
 Music, art and academia is about crossing borders not building them, about open minds not closed ones, about shared humanity, dialogue and freedom of expression."